 - Employee has not been separated from service with a disqualifying discharge or under other than honorable conditions.

-Group term life/AD&D insurance provided by the district (if applicable) and group long-term disability insurance provided by the district (if applicable) will terminate the day the employee becomes active-military.
-Voluntary supplemental life insurance will terminate the day the employee becomes active-military.
-Converting to an individual policy may continue voluntary dependent life insurance coverage up to two months.
+Group term life/AD&D insurance provided by the district (if applicable) and group long-term disability insurance provided by the district (if applicable) will terminate the day the employee becomes active military.
+Voluntary supplemental life insurance will terminate the day the employee becomes active military.
+Converting to an individual policy may continue voluntary dependent life insurance coverage for up to two months.
 To exercise this conversion option dependents must submit a written application and the first premium payment within 31 days immediately following the termination of coverage.

 If an employee was a participant in a 403(b) plan at the time they left for military duty the employee will be permitted to make additional contributions to the plan.
 Employees may initiate these additional payments as of their re-employment date and continue them for the period of time permitted by law.

-Employees do not accrue vacation, personal leave, or sick leave while on military leave of absence status.
+Employees do not accrue vacation, personal leave, or sick leave while on military leave status.

-Upon return from military leave, employees will be reinstated to the same or comparable job with the same seniority, pay, status, and benefit rights that they would have had if they had worked continuously.
+Upon return from military leave employees will be reinstated to the same or comparable job with the same seniority, pay, status, and benefits that they would have had if they had worked continuously.
 Employees must apply for re-employment within 90 days of discharge from the military.
 Employees who fail to report for work within the prescribed time after completion of military service will be considered to have voluntarily terminated their employment.

 In addition to the employee's failure to apply for re-employment in a timely manner, an employee is not entitled to reinstatement as described above if any of the following conditions exist:

 - The employee's employment prior to the military service was merely for a brief, temporary, or non-recurrent period and there was no reasonable expectation that the employment would have continued indefinitely or for a significant period.

 - The employee did not receive an honorable discharge from military service.